ahmdkhalil/Skincare_Recommender_Systems/README.md

 # Skincare_Recommender_Systems

-Selecting a product has always been a hassle for me especially large suppliers such as Sephora.
+Selecting a product has always been a hassle for me especially from large suppliers such as Sephora.

-Here is an example on how to select a product and how long it’ll take to choose the one that suits you.
+Here is an example on how to select a product and how long it’ll take to choose the one that is suitable.

 (Insert gif sephora app)